What Is Proactive Safety Culture in Aviation SMS

 Leading indicators demonstrates a total commitment by safety management to understand and prevent safety issues before they occur.

-9 – Increase in Low-Risk Reported Issues Over Time
+9 – Increase in Minor Safety Issues Reported Over Time

-Surprisingly, after talking with many safety managers, the importance of having an increase in low-risk reported issues is not something many safety managers are privy to.
+Surprisingly, after talking with many safety managers, the importance of having many low-risk safety issues entering the aviation SMS' risk management workflow is not something many safety managers consciously focus on or even worse yet, many safety managers don't see the benefits of employees reporting every safety issue, regardless of the safety significance.
 Why is this so important?

-- Means employees are often identifying potential safety concerns before hazard concern;
+- Means employees are often identifying potential safety concerns before hazards manifest themselves;

 - Indicates that safety training and Human Factor Norms are positive.